openedx/event-routing-backends/docs/getting_started.rst

    #. ``Host configurations``: Comprising of following configuration items:

       #. ``override_args``: Accepts set of key:value pairs that will be added at the root level of the json of the event being routed.
-If the any of the keys already exist at the root level, their values will be overridden.
+If the any of the keys already exist at the root level, their value will be overridden.

       #. ``router_type``: Two router types are available namely ``XAPI_LRS`` and ``AUTH_HEADERS``. ``XAPI_LRS`` implements `save_statement`_ method of the ``tincan`` library and is ONLY to be used for routing xAPI events (i.e. ``Backend name`` as ``xapi``). `AUTH_HEADERS` implements `post`_ method of the ``requests`` python library and is ONLY to be used for routing Caliper events (i.e. ``Backend name`` as ``caliper``).